ACampanario/advent2024/Documentation/CakePHP-Enums.md

 ?>
 ```

-### 2.- We define an Enum class for the status of the posts
+### 2.- Define an Enum class for the status of the posts

 src/Enum/PostStatus.php